 According to a survey by Accenture and Microsoft from 2017, over the next few years, investment in big data and automation are expected to increase from 56% to 61% and 53% to 65%.
 Covid-19 has undoubtedly invalidated this study, and its possible that the shift to big data will be even greater.
 Executives can no longer afford to ignore reality.

-To learn more, download the full report here or continue the debate at the NG Oil & Gas Summit NA, a GDS Summit, where we bring together senior Oil and Gas executives who are actively seeking to share, learn, engage, and find the best technology solutions.
+Continue the debate at the NG Oil & Gas Summit NA, a GDS Summit, where we bring together senior Oil and Gas executives who are actively seeking to share, learn, engage, and find the best technology solutions.

 GDS Group hosts experts to help experts.
 We strive to provide an atmosphere for our attendees that enables them to confidently lead their companies through major transformation projects.
 For information on upcoming events, view our view our Digital Summits.
 To remain current on our activities, visit GDS Group on LinkedIn | Facebook | Twitter.Back to insights